Area C community meeting draws crowds and questions

 While most attendees sought to understand risks associated with the pollution pile, one mentioned a friend convinced of the opposite: What, the audience member asked, should they tell a friend who insists the site is basically clean and of no concern?

-While the MPCA had been reassuring attendees that the dumpsite doesn’t pose an immediate threat, they made it clear in response that the site has not only not been cleaned up but, in fact, threats are still being assessed.
+While the MPCA had been reassuring attendees that the dumpsite doesn’t pose an immediate threat, they made it clear in response that not only has the site not been cleaned up but, in fact, threats are still being assessed.

 FMR staff occasionally run into this assumption as well.